CrisisM/credit_risk_detection/README.md

 - **Contributing**: A section encouraging contributions from other developers.
 - **Authors**: Listing the main contributors/authors of the project.
 - **Acknowledgments**: A section to thank contributors or resources that helped with the project.

-Feel free to customize any part of this `README.md` to better fit your project.
-Let me know if you need further adjustments!